alxiden/RedAlert/README.md

 # RedAlert

+This project is no longer active but still a fun bit of code.

 A early warning system for the end of the world.

 Looks at news sources from BBC and the independent with key words like 'War' and 'riots' and filtering out unrelated articles.